erresen/erresen.github.io/_posts/2022-04-22-cs-gitignore.md

 ---
 layout: post
-title: "Three .gitignore files for C# projects"
+title: "Three .gitignore files for dotnet projects in git"
-date: 2022-04-20 08:28:00
+date: 2022-04-22 09:55:00
 categories: dotnet csharp git
 comments: true
 excerpt_separator: <!--more-->
 ---

-When setting up a new repo in GitHub for a C# dotnet project, there doesn't seem to be a preset .gitignore template for C# or dotnet.
+When setting up a new git repository in GitHub for a C# dotnet project, there doesn't seem to be a preset .gitignore template for C# or dotnet.
 There actually is, but unhelpfully it's not called what you'd expect; C#, CSharp, .net or dotnet... it's instead name "VisualStudio" 🙄

 <!--more-->